opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Set command to run in prestart hooks.
 Can be specified multiple times.
   The multiple commands will be run in order after the container process has been created but before it executes the user-configured code.

+**--prestart-env**=[]
+  Set environment variables for commands in poststop hooks, format is CMD:ENV. e.g. --prestart-env=/bin/test:key=value This option can be specified multiple times.
+When same CMD specified over once, the last one make sense.

 **--prestart-timeout**=[]
   Set timeout for commands in prestart hooks, format is CMD:TIMEOUT. e.g. --prestart-timeout=/bin/test:5